kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1c-dns-ios.md

 ![json](./images/DNACenterDNSentries2.png?raw=true "Import JSON")

+> [!NOTE]
-> **Note:** To utilize DNS Entry for Discovery purposes Certificates will need to be rebuilt with Subject Alternative Names.
+> To utilize DNS Entry for Discovery purposes Certificates will need to be rebuilt with Subject Alternative Names.
 Please utilize the process documented in the following page [**Certificate Deployment**](./Certificates.md) for information on that process.

 This is an **example** of how you can build a **DNS Records** below.
 For the configuration please download and use the script here: